maxrjohnson23/tweettwake/README.md

 #### Troubleshooting
 * View the contents of `/home/pi/tweetwake/log.txt` for any errors using `cat log.txt`
 * Ensure the script is configured to run every minute.
 You can run `crontab -l` to view the file.
-Ensure there is an entry: `* * * * * python3 /home/pi/twitterwake/tweetwake.py > /home/pi/twitterwake/log.txt`
+There should be an entry: `* * * * * python3 /home/pi/twitterwake/tweetwake.py > /home/pi/twitterwake/log.txt`
 * Make sure your `config.py` file has the correct credentials and settings
 * Make sure your computer is enabled for wake-on-lan: [setup instructions](https://www.lifewire.com/wake-on-lan-4149800)